carpentries-incubator/python-classifying-power-consumption/episodes/05-multi-step-forecasts.md

 LSTM    : 0.1894
 ```

+Finally, the below plot provides a comparison of each model's performance
-Plot MAE on validation and test dataframes.
+against both the validation and test dataframes.

 ```python
 x = np.arange(len(multi_performance))